-- (h) The majority of the IT Projects were appropriated in prior fiscal years.
-As those projects continue toward completion future appropriations will continue to decrease. - (i) The State has not approved the District's and charter schools' plans for the FY21 Educational Security Grant; therefore, those funds are carried over.
-When the State approval is received, these funds will be spent as the projects are implemented. - (j) The new Security Operations Center project funding was all spent during FY21. - (k) Unallocated reserve balance after funding District Educations Facilities Plant (DEFP) requests. - Note: Information for fiscal year 2020-21 is projected year-end results and is subject to change based on final FY20 SAFR.
+- (g) The majority of the SMART Program projects were appropriated in prior fiscal years.
+As the SMART Program continues toward completion, future appropriations will continue to decrease. - (h) FY22 appropriation of additional SMART Reserve funding is from the new Project Management Owner's Representative (PMOR) agreement approved on July 21, 2020 item EE-9. - (i) The majority of the IT Projects were appropriated in prior fiscal years.
+As those projects continue toward completion future appropriations will continue to decrease. - (j) The State has not approved the District's and charter schools' plans for the FY21 Educational Security Grant; therefore, those funds are carried over.
+When the State approval is received, these funds will be spent as the projects are implemented. - (k) The new Security Operations Center project funding was all spent during FY21. - (I) Unallocated reserve balance after funding District Educations Facilities Plant (DEFP) requests.

+Note: Information for fiscal year 2020-21 is projected year-end results and is subject to change based on final FY21 SAFR.